prabinpebam/comfyUI-workflow-ux/product-overview.md

    1. There should be a left and right navigation option that will allow the uver to move to the next or previous image, in case there are more than one image.
 The left and righ navigation should also work with the arrow keys.
    2. There should be a clop button at the top to close the lightbox.

-# things to be deprecated from the current implementation